mransan/raft/doc/replication_performance.md

 **Replication protocol**

-During log replication the [Leader] must replicate it's `log` to all the followers.
+During log replication the leader must replicate it's `log` to all the followers.
 The protocol defines the following request (simplified version):

 ```OCaml